tomas-sucena/2023-FEUP-FSI/CTFs/CTF10.md

 # Weak Encryption

+This CTF consisted deciphering the flag, which had been encrypted using a vulnerable algorithm.

 ## Analysis

 The guide provided a Python script which detailed the cipher used to encrypt the key.
 The script, named "cipherspec.py", contained three distinct functions: